What is The 33k Task List Project?

 Before you run off to your closest mailbox, please take a quick peek at these FAQs:

 Can I send you more than one?
-Yes!
-While I want to collect as diverse a collection of task lists from as many women as possible, I will happily accept whatever stash of task lists you have sitting around.
-I also recognize you may have a task list for the different spheres of your life - work, home, school, etc. If that’s your style, please send me your list from each sphere of your life as it best represents you.
+Yes, please!
+If you’re taking the time to mail an envelope, fill it up.
+You may have a task list for the different spheres of your life - work, home, school, etc. If that’s your style, please send me your list from each sphere of your life as it best represents you.
 Because you know you better than I do.

 Does it have to be a handwritten list?
-Yes.
+Yes, please.
 This is such a common and integral question that I decided to break it down in its very own post.

 Does it have to be in English?
 Nope.
 In fact, I’m hoping my simple ask makes it all over the world.
 Maybe even to outer space.
-(I’m looking at y’all, Nicole Aunapu Mann, Anne McClain, Jessica Meir, and Christina Hammock Koch.)
+(I'm looking at you, NASA and the inhabitants of the International Space Station.)

 What if there is sensitive information on my task list?
 To help you understand what I’m going to do with your task list, please visit this post.
 You can strike any last names, company names or other identifying details out with a black Sharpie.
 What I’m most seeking to understand is what women are putting on their task lists - not that Jenny Smith’s phone number is 867-5309.

 My list is pretty boring.
 Are you sure you want it?
 Absolutely, yes!
 It's perfect just as it is.
 Seriously, do not change a thing.
-Just toss it (or more than one!) in an envelope and mail it.
+Just toss one (or more!) in an envelope and mail it.
 When your task list combines with 32,999 others, it's going to be awesome.